 The general public’s lack of familiarity with the prevalence and cost of SCI can lead some SCI victims to undervalue their case and accept a settlement offer that is far below what they will actually need to care for themselves over the course of his or her life.

-Here are nine surprising statistics compiled by the Fort Wayne spinal cord injury lawyers at Truitt Law Offices that you may not have known about spinal cord injuries:
+Nine surprising statistics compiled by the Fort Wayne spinal cord injury lawyers at Truitt Law Offices:

 - The National Spinal Cord Injury Statistical Center (NSCISC) estimates that there are about 40 new SCI cases for every 1 million people each year in the United States.